Alyw234237/tinyelectron/README.md

 Features:

 * Restricted rich-text support.
-Only headings, bold, italics, underline, strikethrough, superscript, subscript, bulleted lists, numbered lists, links, block quotes, code, tables, images, and horizontal lines.
-All styes—including e.g. font size and color—are removed.
+Only headings, bold, italics, underline, strikethrough, superscript, subscript, bulleted lists, numbered lists, links, block quotes, code, tables, images, and horizontal lines are supported.
+All other styling—including e.g. font size and color—are automatically removed.
 * Editing and formatting keyboard shortcuts (e.g., ctrl+v for paste, ctrl+b for bold, ctrl+k for links, etc.).
-* Partial support for live conversion of markdown into rich-text (e.g., typing "# header title" and new line will make an H1 header).
+* Partial support for while-typing conversion of markdown into rich-text (e.g., typing "# header title" and new line will make an H1 header).
-* Panes to view and edit the rich text as HTML code or markdown.
+* Panes to view and edit the document as HTML code or markdown.
 * Find and replace.

 Here is a screenshot of the editor: